jordanpaulee/jordanpaulee/README.md

-- 👋 Hi, I’m @jordanpualee
+- 👋 Hello, I’m Jordan @jordanpaulee
-- 👀 I’m interested in C++, Python, Java, Interning, and developing my coding skills.
+- 👀 I’m interested in machine learning, data science, and developing my knowledge base and skills!
-- 🌱 Coursework in Data Structures, Algorithims, and Software Development
+- 🌱 In my time at William & Mary, I have studied Algorithms, Data Structures, Discrete Math, Data Science, Computer Org, Software Development, and Machine Learning.
-- 💞️ I’m looking to collaborate on any project to add to my resume
+- 💻 I’m looking to collaborate on any project to add to my resume, and am also open to internships
 - 📫 How to reach me --> Email: jplee01@wm.edu

 <!---